Doublevil/scbspeedrun/levels/all_lvl/CORE/CORE1.md

   **Notes**
   - You can use ink clipping to get some more boosts on the way, but it's very risky.
+  - You can save some bad jumps by juggling the onigiri with the jump cart.
 </details>